Participating accommodations only

 Step back in time in a charming, small-scale model village reconstructing the pioneers’ history of the community of Saint-François, formerly called Ledges.

 Located across from the Falls and Gorge, discover interesting artifacts from the past and Ron Turcotte memorabilia from when he rode the famous horse Secretariat.

 Your one-stop destination for summer fun.
-Outdoor activities, social activities, RV and tent and campsites.
+Outdoor activities, social activities, free Internet, RV and tent and campsites.
 Come and relax on our beach!